 Again, everything comes back to supporting the individual as a whole.
 Historically, residential treatment center interventions have focused solely on compliance.
 While compliance is important, what is more important is how it’s generated.
 When compliance happens through developing internal values such as respect, responsibility, love, family relationships, and personal growth it is more self-sustaining.
 This is in contrast to compliance that springs from fear of punishment which tends to be short-lived.
 Self-sustaining, lifelong change is what we strive to create at Solstice East through our remarkable people and programming.

 Solstice East Can Help

-Solstice East is a residential treatment center for young women ages 14-18 struggling with depression, anxiety, trauma, and addictive behaviors.
+Solstice East is a residential treatment center for young women ages 14-18 struggling with behavior and emotional issues such as those that can stem from peer-relationship struggles.
 This program focuses on helping young women heal, recover, and integrate healthy habits into their lives.
 Students will learn to build healthy relationships, cope with emotions, and effectively communicate.
 Solstice East gives young women the skills and confidence they need to lead happy and healthy lives.
 We can help your family today!

 Contact us at 828-484-9946 to learn more about how we create personalized treatment plans.